luismeyer95/balar/README.md

   return { name: plant!.name, wateredAt };
 });

+// We described how to handle 1 plant, Balar scaled it to 3 plants efficiently
-// Total number of requests to our remote API: 2! ✔️
+// Total number of requests to our remote API: 2 ✅

-// Map { 1 => { name: "Fern", wateredAt: ... }, 2 => { name: "Cactus", wateredAt: ... }, ... }
 console.log(results);
+// Map {
+//   1 => { name: "Fern", wateredAt: ... },
+//   2 => { name: "Cactus", wateredAt: ... },
+//   3 => { name: "Tulip", wateredAt: ... },
+// }
 ```

 ### Core Features

-- **Simplified bulk processing**: Describe how to process a single item and Balar takes care of executing your plan for multiple items with bulk processing efficiency.
+- **Automatic batching**: Write async logic to process a single item and let Balar scale it efficiently to handle more without increasing the number of outbound requests.
-- **Type-safe API**: Provide any operation that match Balar’s bulk function contract and get back the fine-grained interfaces that match your needs.
 - **Flexibility**: Put any asynchronous operation behind your bulk functions, be it API calls, database queries, etc.
 - **Transparency**: Plug the logger of your choice to debug or observe Balar executions.

 ### Runnable Demos